maltequast/maltequast.github.io/_posts/tech/2022-06-06-minikube-docker-desktop.md

 minikube start --driver=hyperkit --container-runtime=docker --disk-size=50g -p minikube
 ```

-Now you need to connect the Docker CLI with your Minikube cluster (Docker Engine), otherweise you can't manage any
+Now you need to connect the Docker CLI with your Minikube cluster (Docker Engine), otherwise you can't manage any
 Docker containers.

 ```